javierarce/figma-extractor/README.md

 ### Result

 By default Figma Extractor will export SVG files to the current directory.
+The `extract` command will return the list of exported files in this format:

 ```js
 [